vplasencialozano/RyanairTest/README.md

 ## Final notes:

-* I have used "Thread.sleep" because I have some problems waiting for loading some components
+* I have used "Thread.sleep" because I had some problems waiting for the load of some components in the website.
-* This project was development on Windows and for Chrome, but should be fine to run on Mac
+* This project was developed on Windows and Chrome, but it should be fine to run on Mac.